-Grades 1 and 2 - 30 minutes Grades 3 and 4 - 60 minutes Grades 5 and 6 - 90 minutes Grades 7 and 8 - 120 minutes
+Grades K 10-15 minutes Grades 1 and 2 - 20 minutes Grades 3 and 4 - 40 minutes Grades 5 and 6 - 60 minutes Grades 7 and 8 - 80 minutes

 Each teacher's policy will be presented at the September Back to School night meetings.
 Since each child is a unique individual, the time needed for specific assignments may vary with each student.